petersid2022/chip8/README.md

 ## Installation

-To run the emulator, make sure you have Go installed on your system.
+To run the emulator, make sure you have ```go version 1.20.x``` or newer, installed on your system.
 Then, follow these steps:

 1. Clone this repository: ```git clone https://github.com/petersid2022/chip8.git```
 2. Navigate to the project directory: ```cd chip8```
 3. Build the project: ```go build```
 4. Run the emulator: ```./chip8```

+ As an alternative, if you already have a directory like $HOME/bin in your shell path and you'd like to install ```chip8``` there, you can just: ```go install``` that compiles and installs the package.

 ## Key Bindings